zephyrproject-rtos/trusted-firmware-m/docs/integration_guide/platform/porting_tfm_to_a_new_hardware.rst

     Each platform is expected to implement all the functions declared in platform/include/tfm_hal_isolation.h.

+    A reference implementation for Armv8-M platforms is provided in platform/ext/common/tfm_hal_isolation_v8m.c.
+Platforms using the common TF-M
+    linker scripts and scatter files can use it to implement standard TF-M isolation with Armv8-M MPU regions.
+Platform-specific MPU regions can be appended by defining PLATFORM_STATIC_MPU_REGIONS in the platform's tfm_peripherals_def.h header.

     These functions will be called from TF-M.

 tfm_platform_system.c: